 Reason 1: Asking for Protection

-Dogs are considered a man’s best friend and some of them are guard dogs as well.
-Naturally, over time, they expect us to look out for their safety as well.
+Dogs are considered a man’s best friend, and some are guard dogs.
+Naturally, they expect us to look out for their safety over time.

 You may have nothing that poses a threat in your garden.
 But, your dog might still stare.
 Please don’t be annoyed.
 This is an instinctual habit passed down throughout their lineage.

 Many breeds of dogs used to live in packs in the ancient era.
 Lapdogs are an example of such a breed.